-Parliamentary Rugby Team beats France, makes finals v Australia in Parliamentary Rugby World Cup
+Parliamentary Rugby Team beat France, make finals v Australia in Parliamentary Rugby World Cup

 Those injured included star player Billy Weepu (brother of former All Black Piri Weepu) who had a crook knee, and Mitchell with a split lip and a sore back after a knee landed on it.
 He said the team physio was patching them up in time for the final.

 The team is co-captained by Mitchell and Labour MP Damien O'Connor.
-Other MPs at the tournament this year are National MPs Hamish Walker and Michael Woodhouse.
+Other MPs at the tournament this year are National Party MPs Hamish Walker and Michael Woodhouse.

-The team is lower on MPs than usual - usual players Stuart Nash, Peeni Henare and Kelvin Davis could not go because of ministerial duties while National's Alfred Ngaro and Paul Goldsmith also did not make it.
+The team are lower on MPs than usual - stalwarts Stuart Nash, Peeni Henare and Kelvin Davis could not go because of ministerial duties while National's Alfred Ngaro and Paul Goldsmith also did not make it.

 NZ First leader Winston Peters has gone in the past in a managerial role but his hospital stay – and the need to fill in for Prime Minister Jacinda Ardern while she is overseas – ruled it out.

-The New Zealand team includes a raft of staff based in Parliament – from security guards and Police to Crown car drivers.
+The New Zealand team include a raft of staff based in Parliament – from security guards and police to Crown car drivers.

-The Parliamentary tournament was set up by the late Nelson Mandela in 1995 when he was President of South Africa, which was hosting the Rugby World Cup.
+The parliamentary tournament was set up by the late Nelson Mandela in 1995 when he was President of South Africa, which was hosting the Rugby World Cup.

-New Zealand has won the Parliamentary World Cup four times – including in 1995 when they beat South Africa.
+New Zealand have won the Parliamentary World Cup four times – including in 1995 when they beat South Africa.

-The team's players pay the costs out of their own pockets, with some help from sponsors including fare cuts from Air NZ.
+The team's players pay the costs out of their own pockets, with some help from sponsors including fare cuts from Air New Zealand.

-Mitchell said the team was also very active between world cups – they recently raised $15,000 for the Blair Vining Sports Foundation after a game in Queenstown organised by Vining, who has terminal cancer.
+Mitchell said the team were also very active between world cups – they recently raised $15,000 for the Blair Vining Sports Foundation after a game in Queenstown organised by Vining, who has terminal cancer.